 After the war he returned to Brisbane where he resumed his career as a commercial artist, while continuing to judge, exhibit and teach art (at the Queensland College of Art).
 He eventually retired in 1961 after a twelve year career with the Brisbane Telegraph newspaper.

-The works shown here were exhibited at the Royal Queensland Art Society’s Petrie Terrace Gallery in 2016, and are thought to have been among the collection of thirty-two works subsequently donated by his family to the State Library of Queensland.
+The works shown here were exhibited at the Royal Queensland Art Society’s Petrie Terrace Gallery in 2016 and remain with Rowland’s family, another thirty-two of his works being with the State Library of Queensland.

 I am informed by Frank’s daughter, Frances Wregg, that the above paintings are still in the family’s possession and not with the State Library of Queensland.

 (Frances Wregg’s cousin)

 RayThank you for alerting me to this.
 I have since updated my story in line with your advice.